Patch Work: “I’m Not Okay (I Promise)” by My Chemical Romance

 Carolyn Shlensky

-Carolyn is Marketing Copywriter, Global Marketing Division, for Roland.
+Carolyn is Sr. Brand Copywriter, Roland.
 She lives in Los Angeles with her husband and two Mini Schnauzers and enjoys digging through vinyl, books, and thrifted clothes.